isomerpages/moe-esp/_eco-stewardship-programme/How are schools supported to implement the ESP?.md

 description: ""
 ---
 <p>Schools have the autonomy to progressively strengthen their sustainability
-efforts while supplemented with centrally planned programmes across the different aspects of the 4Cs (e.g. subject syllabus updates; SolarNova programme; campus enhancements).</p>
+efforts while supplemented with centrally planned programmes aimed at improving various aspects of the 4Cs (e.g. subject syllabus updates; SolarNova programme;
+campus enhancements).</p>
 <p></p>
 <p>To support schools in furthering sustainability education, schools are
 provided with:&nbsp;</p>